 Have you seen families who seemed to fit this description and wished that your family were like them?
 Do you, even in your heart, compare your children with others and begin to have expectations because of these comparisons?

 Remember that looks can be deceiving and comparisons unfair.
 “We dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves by themselves, and comparing themselves among themselves, are not wise” (II Corinthians 10:12).

-As our children were growing, we gave them examples of others whom we thought were more mature.
-We considered this an opportunity to challenge them to righteousness, but in reality, it was often more of an offense to them.
-Over the years we found a better solution for challenging them in righteousness—encouraging and blessing them as we saw each one taking steps in the right direction.
+As our children grow, we give them examples of others whom we thought were more mature.
+We consider this an opportunity to challenge them to righteousness, but in reality, it is often more of an offense to them.
+Instead, we ought to use a better solution for challenging them in righteousness—encouraging and blessing them as we see each one taking steps in the right direction.